twalker/es6-workflow-please/readme.md

 ## TO get working:

+- try to get sourcemaps working
+- decide on, and organize a folder structure: dist => public/js ?

 - !text for templating inside ES6 modules. [not yet implemented](https://github.com/jspm/jspm-cli/issues/62)
-- bring `jspm bundle ...` into a task runner (gulp, or grunt). using npm run for now
+- ~~bring `jspm bundle ...` into a task runner (gulp, or grunt). using npm run for now~~
-- decide on, and organize a folder structure: dist => public/js ?
--

 ### Issues

 - lodash loading individual modules, makes for noisy http traffic
 -